spuder/esphome-f150/README.md

 ## Development

-Assuming you are using direnv, setup an .envrc file with environment variables to load.
+Assuming you are using `direnv`, setup an `.envrc` file with environment variables to load.

 ```
 ls /dev/cu*   #note the address of the usb device